Best Practices in Securing Your Data

 Shall the secret be stored in an encrypted file within your source code repository, you may instead encrypt a file with a secret and use it during the build job.
 Decrypt your file for the shortest time needed and remove any temporary environment variables from the build job environment as soon as these are not necessary.

 Please mind that at some point, the secret, in order to be used, must be decrypted for the build job environment.
 Thus debug outputs to the standard outputs may still result in secret exposure.
-The additional post-job log scanning process is meant to find these as much as possible.
+The additional post-job log scanning process is meant to find as many of these as possible.

 Use the Hashicorp Vault KMS integration #